ScottSyms/RustAISe/README.md

-# Limits of Python
+# DRAFT DRAFT DRAFT
+# Data Engineering in Rust

-It's the richness of the Python ecosystem that makes it so useful for data science.
+It's the richness of the Python ecosystem that makes it so useful for  science.
 Python provides a range of tools that provide accessible and expressive environments with which to explore data, train machine learning models and display results.
 It's even been suggested that _Jupyter Notebooks_, a popular Python data exploration environment, replace the traditional scientific paper[^atlantic].

 [^atlantic]: https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/

 But Python has issues- the very elements that make it accessible and usable- dynamic typing, reference counting and the global interpreter lock- prevent your programs from making full use of available computing resources.

 For scientists working with large data or heavy computation, Python provides some work arounds- computational accelerations like Numba, PyPy and Piston use coding optimisations to add speed; distributing the compute across several machines with Dask aggregates the computing power of several machines;  and interfaces to big data  toolkits like PyData leverage the huge ecosystem built on Hadoop and friends.
-All of these solution add complexity to the development and deployment environments.
+All of these solutions add complexity to development and deployment environments.

-Number crunchers can take recourse in lower-level languages such as C and C++, but they bring their own challenges with memory management and maintainability.

 Near the end of 2020, the science publication _Nature_ suggested an alternative[^nature] to some of the traditional approaches to science data computation.
-It suggested Rust, a highly performant new language.
+It suggested Rust, an emerging, highly performant new language.

 [^nature]: https://www.nature.com/articles/d41586-020-03382-2

 The Rust language made its debut in 2009 as a side project of Mozilla programmer Graydon Hoare.
-It offers similar performance to C++ but provides better safeguards around memory safety and concurrency.
-Like C++ (and Python), it can be used across a range of platforms, from dedicated microcontroller programming for data collection to high capacity asynchronous web application programming.
+It offers similar performance to C++, but provides better safeguards around memory safety and concurrency.
+Like C++ and Python, it can be used across a range of platforms, from microcontroller programming for data collection to high capacity asynchronous web application programming.
 Rust applications can be compiled to _web assembly_, allowing them to run in the browser at near-native speeds, or as highly performant Python extensions through the PyO3 project.

-I was curious how Rust could help with a data issue that emerges from the global monitoring of ships.
+I was curious how Rust could help with a data engineering issue that emerges from the global monitoring of ships.

 # Automatic Identity System